 - Discounts on the Behavioral Health Interpreter Academy (save $450 per attendee)

 - Early registration for live Neurosequential Model in Caregiving webinars and priority for facilitator training

 - Networking opportunities with Arizona state agency staff from DCS, DES, DHS, AOC, AHCCCS, and FTF

 - Networking opportunities with other human service providers

 - Opportunities to impact policy and decision making within state departments, at the legislature, and with the Governor’s office

 - Periodic updates and alerts on local, state, and national policy issues impacting human service providers

-- Tools to develop relationships with your local, state, and national representatives
+- Advocacy tools to develop relationships with your local, state, and national representatives

 - Weekly legislative updates during the state legislative session